Car or Camper

 Your next stop is Laura, home to the world’s largest collection of prehistoric rock art, and now accessible year-round thanks to a fully sealed road.
 Drop in to the Quinkan & Regional Cultural Centre, a kind of one-stop-shop where you can organise a tour of the rock art, learn about local history and browse Aboriginal arts and crafts.

 The road then winds its way up into the tropical tablelands, known for their cool temperatures, orchards, delicious fresh produce and quirky villages.
 You’re on your way to the town of Mareeba, a renowned coffee hot-spot.
-The area is also incredibly rich in birdlife, so visit the Mareeba Wetlands at twilight in search of brolgas and sarus cranes.
+Visit Jaques Coffee Plantation or Skybury Cafe & Roastery who both grow and roast their own coffee on site.

 Mareeba to Ravenshoe